rdio/jsapi-examples/now-playing/README.md

 ## Normal

-* Fade between images
-* Include album cover
 * Google image search?
-* Some sort of message for no album
 * Weed out libs we're not using
 * If there are more than the first set of images, keep loading
 * Don't show images that are too low-res